frederic-perez/AmE-dictionary/dictionary.md

 __locale__ _We want to recruit nationally, but in our locale we have talent._
 __locales__
 __lockdown__ _Paris remained in a state of lockdown._
+__locking pliers__ _n_ :camera: _(used with a sing. or pl. v.)_ Pliers that can be locked in place.
+Pliers whose jaws are connected at a sliding pivot, permitting them to be temporarily locked in a fixed position. _Syn_ mole grips, mole wrench. :es: alicates de presión
 __lockout__ _N.J. residents upset over island lockout._
 __locks > alcohol ignition locks__
 __lockstep__ :two::shit: